PepperGo/AWS-Certification-Preparation/AWS Certified Developer - Associate/OnlineCourses/AWS Cloud Practitioner Essentials -Digital/Architecting.md

 5. Use managed services to reduce cost of ownership
 - In the cloud, managed services remove the operational burden of maintaining servers for tasks like sending email or managing databases.
 - And because managed services operate at cloud scale, they can offer a lower cost per transaction or service.

+### Fault Tolerance and High Availability
+- Fault Tolerance
+	- the ability for a system to remian operational even if some of the componenets of that system fail.
+	- It can be seen as the built-in redundancy of an application's components.
+- High availability
+	- is a concept regarding the entire system.
+	- Its goal is to ensure that your systems are always functioning and accessible, and that downtime is minimized as much as possible, without the need for human intervention.
+	- Even if a site is unavailable for a single minute, it can be crippling to a business.

+Amazon Web Services provides tools to assist in these times of need.
+- Build fault-tolerant, highly available systems
+- Minimal human interaction
+- Minimal up-front financial investment

+#### On Premise VS AWS
+- Traditional(Ensuring high availability)
+	- Very expensive
+	- Only mission-critical applications
+- AWS(Have options to expand availability and recoverability amongst whatever servers you choose)
+	- Multiple servers
+	- Availability Zones(AZ's)
+	- Multiple Regions
+	- Fault-tolerance seervices

+#### Some specific services can assist in ensuring high availability
+- Elastic Load Balancers(ELB)
+- Elastic IP address
+- Amazon Route 53
+- Auto Scaling
+- Amazon CloudWatch

+##### Elastic Load Balancers
+- ELBs is a service that distributes incoming traffic or loads amongst your instances.
+- ELB can also send metrics to Amazon CloudWatch, which is a managed monitoring service.
+- ELB can be a trigger and notify you of high latency or if servers are becoming over-utilized.
+- ELB can also be customized.
+For example, you can configure it to recongnize unhealthy or specific metrics on your instance.
+It can be public or internal-facing.
+It can use multiple different protocols.

+##### Elastic IP addresses
+- Elastic IP addresses are useful in providing greater fault-tolerance for your application.
+- Elastic IPs are static IP addresses designed for dynamic cloud computing.
+This tool allows you to mask a failure of an instance or software by allowing your users to use the same IP addresses with replacement resources.
+- Using Elastic IP addresses ensures high availability because your clients can still access your application even if your instance were to fail.

+##### Amazon Route 53
+- Amazon Route 53 is an authoritative DNS service from AWS.
+- This is used to translate domain names into IP addresses.
+- Amazon Route 53 is designed and maintained with the highest level of availability in mind.
+- It was developed to support simple outing, latency-based routing, health checks and DNS failovers, and geolocation routing.
+- All of these characteristics increase the availability of your customer-facing applications.

+##### Auto Scaling
+- Auto Scaling launches or terminates instances based on specified conditions.
+- This service is designed to assist you in building a flexible system that can adjust and be modified depending on changes in customer demand.
+- With auto scaling, you can avoid limitations of being able to create new resources.
+Instead, you can create new resources on demand or have scheduled provisioning.
+- This ensures that your applications and systems are always available no matter what the load is.
+- You can set provisions to scale up or down, depending on your policies.

+##### Amazon CloudWatch
+- Amazon CloudWatch is a distributed statistics-gathering system.
+- It collects and tracks your metrics of your applications.
+- You have the ability to create and use your own custom metrics.
+- If there is high latency or metrics that have passes the set threshold, CloudWatch can adjust automatically to ensure high availability of your architecture.

+#### Some fault-tolerant tools
+- Amazon Simple Queue Service(Amazon SQS)
+- Amazon Simple Storage Service(Amazon S3)
+- Amazon SimpleDB
+- Amazon Relational Database Service

+##### Amazon Simple Queue Service(Amazon SQS)
+- It can be used as the backbone of your fault-tolerant application.
+- It is a highly reliable distributed messaging system.
+- Amazon SQS can help you ensure that your queue is always available.

+##### Amazon Simple Storage Service(Amazon S3)
+- It provides hihg durability and fault-tolerant data storage.
+- It is a simple web service that you can utilize and only pay for the storage your use.
+- Amazon S3 stores all of your data redundantly on multiple different devices across multiple facilities in a region, so if there was ever a failure, you will still have access to all of your information.

+##### Amazon SimpleDB
+- It is fault-tolerant and durable structured data storage solution.
+- By using SimpleDB, you have full advantage to a scalable service and can avoid single points of failure due to its natural design for high availability and fault tolerance.

+##### Amazon Relational Database Service(Amazon RDS)
+- It is another web service tool to use in regards to relational databases.
+- It provides high availability and fault tolerance by offering several features to enhance the reliability of your critical databases.
+- Some of these features include automated backups, snapshots, and multi-Availability Zone deployments.

+All of these different services are highly reliable, highly durable, and fault-tolerant tools for your applications to ensure high availability and fault-tolerant systems.